sankethka/azps-conceptual/docs/ResourceManager/overview.md

 ---
-title: Overview of Azure PowerShell | Microsoft Docs
+title: Overview of the Azure PowerShell Resource Manager module | Microsoft Docs
 description: An overview of Azure PowerShell with links to installation and configuration.
 author: sdwheeler
 manager: carmonm